 I hope you enjoyed this 4-day Seattle itinerary for your quick trip!
-I would love to hear from you which activity or place excites you the most!
+I would love to hear which activity or place excites you the most!
 And as always, if you have any questions or want more info, feel free to DM me!